Tenryū-ji: History

-In the early Heian period, Empress Tachibana no Kachiko, wife of Emperor Saga, founded a temple called Danrin-ji on the site of present-day Tenryū-ji.
+In the early Heian period, Empress Tachibana no Kachiko, wife of Emperor Saga, founded a temple called Danrin-ji on the site of present-day Tenryū-ji where the monk Gikū lived and taught Zen Buddhism for the first time in Japan.
+However, the teachings of Gikū were not well received in Japan and he returned to China; the empress remained at the temple until her death.
 The temple fell into disrepair over the next four hundred years.

 In the mid-thirteenth century, Emperor Go-Saga and his son Emperor Kameyama turned the area into an imperial villa which they called "Kameyama Detached Palace" (亀山殿, Kameyama-dono).
 The name "Kameyama", which literally means "turtle mountain", was selected due to the shape of Mt.
 Ogura, which lies to the west of Tenryū-ji—it is said to be similar to the shape of a turtle's shell.
 All Japanese temples constructed after the Nara period have a sangō, a mountain name used as an honorary prefix.
 Tenryū-ji's sangō, Reigizan (霊亀山), was also selected due to the shape of Mt.
 Ogura.

 The palace was converted into a temple in the middle of the Muromachi period at the behest of Ashikaga Takauji, who wished to use the temple to hold a memorial service for Emperor Go-Daigo.
 Ashikaga became the shōgun in 1338, and Go-Daigo died in Yoshino the following year.
 Ashikaga opposed the failed Kenmu Restoration, which was started by Emperor Go-Daigo, and the emperor decreed that Ashikaga be hunted down and executed.
 When his former-friend-turned-enemy died, Ashikaga recommended that Zen monk Musō Soseki construct a temple for his memorial service.
 It is said that the temple was originally going to be named Ryakuō Shiseizen-ji (暦応資聖禅寺), Ryakuō being the name of the reign of the emperor of the northern court at that time.
 However, Ashikaga Takauji's younger brother, Tadayoshi supposedly had a dream about a golden dragon flitting about the Ōi River (also known as the Hozu River), which lies south of the temple, and the temple was instead named Tenryū Shiseizen-ji—the term "Tenryū" literally means "dragon of the sky".
 In order to raise the funds to build the temple, two trading vessels called Tenryūji-bune were launched in 1342.
 A ceremony was held on the seventh anniversary of Emperor Daigo II's death in 1345, which functioned as both a celebration of the completion of the temple, and as Daigo's memorial.